epictechai/epic-tech-ai-engineering/README.md

 Push to Your GitHub Repository:

-git add .
-git commit -m "Initial commit of Epic Tech AI Engineering project" git branch -M main # Or your preferred default branch name
-# git remote add origin https://github.com/YOUR_USERNAME/epic-tech-ai-engineering.git
+# (Assuming you've already cloned, added files, and committed)
-git push -u origin main
+git push origin main
 Deploy to Vercel:

 Sign up or log in to Vercel.
 Click "Add New..." → "Project".
-Import your GitHub repository.
+Import your GitHub repository (epictechai/epic-tech-ai-engineering).
 Vercel should auto-detect it as a Next.js project.
 Configure Environment Variables: Go to Project Settings → Environment Variables on Vercel and add all the variables from your .env.local file.
 This is critical for production.
 Deploy.